deepalir25/Dashboards/README.md

 # Projects
-# This portfolio has all the work projects on analytics and marketing management.
+# This portfolio has all the work projects on Business Analytics.
+The files are uploaded in both Power BI(.pbix) and pdf format.